Inserts data into a table.

 INSERT ...
 SELECTqueries that are not the first statement of a transaction are not supported.

-INSERT IGNOREdisables transactions for multi-INSERT.
-In this case, SingleStore DB will ignore records with duplicate keys and, without rolling back, continue inserting records with unique keys.
+INSERT IGNOREdiscards rows with duplicate keys for both singleton and multi-row inserts.
+In this case, SingleStore discards records with duplicate keys and, without rolling back, continues inserting records with unique keys.
 This can speed up performance of multi-INSERT because it avoids an extra roundtrip between the aggregators and leaves.

 - Multi-inserts are atomic in nature.
 For a multi-insert transaction, either all the rows are committed or the transaction is rolled back.